Jimmy-ai1/Karamoja-2017-Crop-Season-Analysis/README.md

 **Kotido has the largest sorghum planting area** (~50,000 Ha), dwarfing maize cultivation.
 Kaabong and Nakupiripirit also favour sorghum cultivation over maize cultivation with both having close to 20,000 Ha for its cultivation. **Napak has a more balanced planting mix** with sorghum slightly ahead. **Abim, Amudat and Moroto have very small planting areas** (< 5,000 Ha) for both crops, with sorghum slightly higher.

-Districts reveal **distinct crop specialization patterns**. **Kotido, Kaabong and Nakupiripirit are sorghum-heavy systems**, indicating strong **agro-ecological suitability and farmer preference for drought resistance cereals**. **Napak's balanced planting strategy** reflects **diversification**, possibly as a risk management approach against climate variability.
+Districts reveal **distinct crop specialization patterns**. **Kotido, Kaabong and Nakupiripirit are sorghum-heavy systems**, indicating strong **agro-ecological suitability and farmer preference for drought-resistance cereals**. **Napak's balanced planting strategy** reflects **diversification**, possibly as a risk management approach against climate variability.
 On the other hand, **Abim, Amudat, and Moroto have limited cultivated land**, suggesting either **land constraints, lower agricultural investment, or greater reliance on external food supplies.**